Comparing the Growing List of 2021 FinTech Debit Cards

 Biggest perk: Easy access to PayPal funds

 Peer to peer payment services are an obvious app type to introduce debit cards as many users carry a balance in their accounts.
 With that in mind it’s really no surprise that PayPal offers a debit card that allows users to access their funds and spend them wherever Mastercard is accepted.
-On top of that, cardholders also have access to 33,000 MoneyPass ATMs nationwide with no fees.
+On top of that, cardholders also have access to 33,000 MoneyPass ATMs nationwide for no fee.

 Aside from those basic features, the PayPal Cash Mastercard doesn’t have much else to offer.
 In fact it’s actually one of the least intriguing products on this list.
 Then again, given PayPal’s long history and mass popularity, the company might not have to resort to gimmicks to gain users like some of the younger startups.